Te Kete o Karaitiana Taiuru (Blog)

 Know More

-• Cybersquatting in the .maori.nz
+• Cybersquatting in .maori.nz

 Since 2001 when .maori.nz was introduced there have been at least 34 cases of cyber squatting that i am personally aware of.
 The biggest culprit bulk registered a number of tribal names the second .maori.nz was introduced, then put them up for sale often at 100 times the original price.
 We the Maori Internet Society…